11 Top SaaS Industry Trends (2024)

 In another example, Salesforce has been consistently advancing the AI capabilities of its platform.

-Search interest in “Salesforce AI” jumped in 2023.
+Search interest in “Salesforce AI” are up over 6x since 2021.

-Fast-forwarding to more recent times and tech advancements, the software added basic NLP capabilities in March 2023.
+Fast-forwarding to more recent times and tech advancements, and the company is quickly adding AI to their offering.

 Due to customer demand, Salesforce is currently taking AI a step further by implementing Einstein Copilot.